 - The Global Guardians PBEM Universe features: Captain Texas (premiere hero of the Lone Star State); Captain Australia; Ultra-Man (from the United States); Jean d'Arc (France); Rodina (Russia), and Captain Barbados.
 Britain is represented by both Union Jack and John Bull.
 Doctor Tomorrowland Is a special case, in that he is named after one of Disney World's "lands" (which is appropriate, since he is a corporate hero working for the Disney corporation).

 - Played for laughs in the Whateley Universe with the character

-- The Super Hero Squad Show episode, O Captain, My Captain featured Captain America leading a squad composed entirely of Captain Geographic — Captain Canada (really Wolverine in a different outfit), Captain Australia, Captain Brazil, and Captain Liechtenstein, all wearing their respective flag-themed spandex outfits.
+- The Super Hero Squad Show episode O Captain, My Captain featured Captain America leading a squad composed entirely of Captain Geographic — Captain Britain, Captain Canada (Wolverine forced into a different outfit for the time being), Captain Australia, Captain Brazil, and Captain Liechtenstein, all wearing their respective flag-themed spandex outfits.

 - The live action version used Captain Liberty, who has a torch and tiara like the Statue of Liberty.

 - Also from the animated version, Blitzen and Eclair (whose names are the Dutch and French words for "lightning"), the superheroes of Belgium, emphasizing the Dutch/German mix of the country.